Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 Rocks are everywhere and won’t cost you a dime.

-You may have to pay a bit for the paint but you can pick that up at the dollar store.
+You may have to pay a bit for the paint, but you can pick it up at the dollar store.

-I love this idea for the kids because it helps them to bring out their creative side.
+I love this idea for the kids because it helps them bring out their creativity.

 Strawberry Wheelbarrow Planter for the Gardening Dad